-- A. The class will meet on Mondays from 6:30 to 7:55 p.m. and on Wednesdays from 8:20 to 9:45 p.m. in Room L-126 (in Delaware) and A-178 (in Harrisburg). - B. The class will meet 27 times.
-But the class not meet on the following four dates: (i) Monday, September 6th due to Labor Day, (ii) Wednesday, October 20th due to a conference conflict, (iii) Wednesday, October 27th due to Professionalism Day, and (iv) Wednesday, November 24th due to Thanksgiving.
-The last class meets on Monday, December 6th.
+- A. The class will meet on Tuesdays from 8:20 to 9:45 p.m. and on Thursdays from 6:30 to 7:55 p.m. in Room L-126 (in Delaware) and A-178 (in Harrisburg). - B. The class will meet 26 times.
+But the class not meet on the following three dates: (i) Tuesday, October 11th due to In-Service; (ii) Thursday, November 17th due to a conference conflict, and (iii) Thursday, November 24th due to Thanksgiving.
+The last class meets on Thursday, December 1st.

 - C. One or more class sessions may be offered in an online format.
 This means that you will be able to "attend" these sessions from wherever you have Internet access. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups in the 3rd Floor Faculty Conference Room.
 For example, last year, several students found it useful to review their essays on extra practice problems. - E. Several students from Widener's Harrisburg campus are taking this course through a video link to Wilmington.
-They are expected to, and should be able to, participate in all aspects of the course as fully as Delaware students.
+They are expected, and should be able, to participate in all aspects of the course as fully as Delaware students.
 I will also make several trips to the Harrisburg campus to meet with these students.